-We have Mr Craig Rubinstein.
+We have Dr Craig Rubinstein.
 He specialises in breast and tummies for women; so breast lift, breast reduction, breast augmentation and abdominoplasty.
-We have Dr Douglas McManamny.
-He does everything and tends to probably specialise in face – rhinoplasty, face lift, neck lift, but he’s our specialist for tuberous breast, for people who have a little bit more asymmetry, a little more challenging.
-Dr Geoffrey Barnett, he does the transaxillary approach, so he’s our only surgeon does the implant through the armpit.
+We have Dr Stephen Kleid, He does everything and tends to probably specialise in face – rhinoplasty, face lift, neck lift, but he’s our specialist for the transaxillary breast approach, so he’s our only surgeon does the implant through the armpit.
 That makes him special in that way.
-He does rhinoplasty.
-He does face lift, he does all body, but that one feature is really good.

-Mr Richard Maxwell, he does massive weight loss, so he does breasts, he does tummies, but he also does … “I’ve lost 70 kilos, 100 kilos”… that tummy tuck is very different from the person who’s lost 15 kilos.
+Dr Patrick Briggs, he does massive weight loss, so he does breasts, he does tummies, but he also does … “I’ve lost 70 kilos, 100 kilos”… that tummy tuck is very different from the person who’s lost 15 kilos.
 Sometimes it’s a belt lipectomy.
 Sometimes it’s the whole thing that you need.
-We have Mr Tom Robbins, he’s at our Berwick rooms.
-He does breast lift.
-He does tummy tuck, a very nice rhinoplasty and a lovely face lift.
-He also has the Robbins technique for breast reduction named after him, so he invented that.
-That’s a great asset.
 We have Dr Rebecca Wyten.
-She’s just joined us.
 She does breast augmentation, abdominoplasty, breast reduction, breast lift, but she specialises in fat transfer – so fat transfer to breast, fat transfer to face… so that’s her little niche.
-Then we have Dr Benjamin Burt, and he’s oculoplastics, so he just does eyes and brow.
-Really great work, terrific.

 We have a surgeons meeting.
 If there’s someone who comes in say to see Dr Rubinstein and he thinks, “I don’t know about this.”
 Often it’s not our work.
 It’s someone who’s wanting revisionary surgery and as you would know, revisionary surgery is A, very challenging and B, can be very expensive, so some things can’t be fixed either.
 All the surgeons would get together and we would invite that patient to come in and basically you’re having a round table with over 100 years of experience of what should be done.
 Sometimes, there is nothing that can be done – sometimes that’s the best course of action is to do nothing But very often, they’ll discuss it and say, “Look, we think this.”
 Then the surgeon who thinks they’ve got the solution, then they might go down that path with that patient.
 That’s a real feature.